 An owl’s hoot signifies someone’s death

 Like the Pop Rocks, I’ve experienced owl hoots many times before.
 Here I am.
 It means nothing, to average humans, at least.
 It might get some ornithologists excited, but that’s the extent of it.
-Owls have many reasons for hooting: mating calls; territorial announcements, but none of them are sinister death knells. http://wonderopolis.org/wonder/why-do-owls-hoot
+Owls have many reasons for hooting: mating calls; territorial announcements, but none of them are sinister death knells, unless you’re a field mouse. http://wonderopolis.org/wonder/why-do-owls-hoot

 Black cats have 9 lives